aiot-lab/RFBoost/README.md

    ```
 2. If everything goes well, training logs are recorded in `./log/<dataset>/<model>/`, final results are available under `./record`, and TensorBoard logs are located at `./runs`.

-## Support usages
+## Support methods

-The current version supports data augmentation for the Widar3 dataset and models supporting all DFS input models.
-In the `batch_runner.py` file, uncomment the method you want to use.
-Available options include "PCA," "All Subcarriers," "RDA," and "ISS-6."
+The current version supports data augmentation methods for the Widar3 dataset and models using DFS input.
+In `batch_runner.py` file, uncomment the method you want to use.
+Available options include "PCA", "All Subcarriers", "RDA" and "ISS-6".

+Note that customized augmentation method will be defined in "augment.py".
+(TODO: We will refactor the definition logic in the future.)

 ## Files and Directories